Education researchers and practitioners are rapidly bringing forth powerful new ideas to help students perform better in school and on tests.

 - So Good They Can’t Ignore You: Why Skills Trump Passion in the Quest for Work You Love – Cal Newport

-Once the belief that academic success is in the control of the student is fully adopted, there are specific approaches to studying and best-practices that have been scientifically validated.
+Once the belief that academic success is in the control of the student is fully adopted, goals are set, and strategies are adopted, there are specific approaches to studying and best-practices in learning new things that have been scientifically validated.
 Books in this section explore these ideas.